 Universal Orlando is huge.
 And while the whole place is much more condensed than Disney World, getting around can be exhausting.
 For some, strollers or electronic mobility scooters make getting around much easier.
 Given their size, however, they can be a pain to lug around.
 The remedy?
 Rent instead!

 By getting your rental delivered and picked, you’ll be able to spend less time wrangling your chariot of choice and more time relaxing and having fun.
 If you’re in the market for a rental stroller or mobility scooter for your Universal Orlando vacation, Amusement Park Rentals is our company of choice, with reliability, customer service, and quality that can’t be matched.

+Well, ya’ll, that wraps up our Universal Orlando guide.
 Universal Orlando has become more of a time investment over the past several years.
 Before it was all about Harry Potter whereas now it’s only 70% about the Wizard and 30% about the other attractions.
 Typically we would only suggest you spend 1 day at the resort but now we highly recommend doing it over 2 days with a park-to-park ticket.
-While Universal is getting better at theme parking, they are still lacking in the kid-friendly area.
-Keep this in mind while you plan your vacation.
+While Universal is getting better at theme parking, they are still lacking in the kid-friendly area, so keep this in mind while you plan your vacation.
 Overall though, if you’re in Orlando you definitely need to visit the Universal Orlando theme parks.